 Yes, you can build your own beehive.
 Make a great environment to harvest honey by starting beekeeping.
 All you need to do is purchase all the equipment you need for the project.
 However, you might need more hands to build your beehive.
-Building your beehive will not only save you money but will also give you a close-up look at the inner workings of the beehive.
+Building your beehive will save you money and give you a close-up look at the inner workings of the beehive.
 You are at liberty to choose materials that match your budget.

 How much does it cost to build a beehive?

 A single new hive may cost about $150.
-You need to invest in supplies such as a hive, proper protective clothing, a smoker, and a hive tool for a successful project.
+For a successful project, you need to invest in supplies such as a hive, proper protective clothing, a smoker, and a hive tool.
 Clothing and gear may cost about $160.

 Consider variables that affect your total cost to start beekeeping.
 Account for the beekeepers involved and the kind of hive configuration you plan to use, the colonies you are starting with, the type of bee package you want, and where to place your hives.